princomp/princomp.github.io/source/projects/character_creator/rubric.md

----
-title: Project Rubric
----

-# Project 2 Rubric
+# Rubric

-Below are the rubrics used to grade each phase of Project 2.
+Below are the rubrics used to grade each phase of the "Character creation" project.
 It is advised to use these rubrics as a way to check your work, along with the solution for the corresponding phase.

 ## Phase 1